Campus Life

 Necessary Documents (for obtaining the "Dependent" status for your family)

-- Copy of your Residence card (both side) and the passport
+• Copy of your Residence card (both sides) and the passport

-- *1. All documents must be written in Japanese or in English.
-If in any other languages, attach a Japanese or English translation.
+• *1.
+All documents must be written in Japanese or English.
+If they are written in any other languages, attach a Japanese or English translation.

-- *2. Submitted documents will not be returned.
+• *2.
+Submitted documents to the Immigration Bureau will not be returned.

 Bringing Your Family (within 90 days)